ROS2 Plugin

 byte[] data

-If native ROS2 nodes need to interface with AimRT nodes in this case, developers of the native ROS2 nodes must use the data
+If a native ROS2 node needs to communicate with an AimRT node at this point, the developer of the native ROS2 node must work with the data

-field of this protocol to serialize/deserialize the actual messages.
+field of this protocol to serialize/deserialize the actual message.

-name for communication between AimRT and ROS2 is generated by the following rule: ${aimrt_topic}/${ros2_encode_aimrt_msg_type}
+name is generated according to the following rule: ${aimrt_topic}/${ros2_encode_aimrt_msg_type}

 .
 Here, ${aimrt_topic}